 You also want to make sure you understand the different scenarios in terms of actually making the repairs on the property as well.

-There are small improvements tenants can make around the property to help minimize the number of repairs a landlord will need to perform upon their move out.
+There are small improvements residents can make around the property to help minimize the number of repairs a landlord will need to perform upon their move out.
 Here are a few examples:

 It’s not difficult to figure out when repairs are necessary, but the challenging part can be determining who is responsible for covering the costs associated with the repairs.
 Here’s how you can figure out who pays for what in terms of repairs.